pyTooling/pyTooling/doc/Attributes/index.rst

 The :mod:`pyTooling.Attributes` package offers the base implementation of `.NET-like attributes <https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/>`__ realized with :term:`Python decorators <decorator>`.
 The annotated and declarative data is stored as instances of :class:`~pyTooling.Attributes.Attribute` classes in an additional ``__pyattr__`` field per class, method or function.
-The annotation syntax allows users to attache any structured data to classes, methods or functions.
+The annotation syntax allows users to attach any structured data to classes, methods or functions.
 In many cases, a user will derive a custom attribute from :class:`~pyTooling.Attributes.Attribute` and override the ``__init__`` method, so user-defined parameters can be accepted when the attribute is constructed.